 The most common personal bankruptcy is Chapter 7.
 In a nutshell, filing Chapter 7 allows the debtor to discharge most debts.
 Such debts include credit card bills, vehicle repossession debt, foreclosure debt, and health care bills.
 Chapter 7 is procedurally simple and the least costly.
 Click here to watch a video about obtaining a Chapter 7 discharge.

 The court randomly appoints a Chapter 7 bankruptcy trustee to your case.
 The trustee ensures that everyone follows the rules.
 The Chapter 7 trustee’s primary responsibility is to collect your non-exempt assets.
-Most people primarily own exempt assets.
-These assets are protected from forfeiture as specified under Arizona bankruptcy exemptions.
-For example, you may keep:
+The trustee will liquidate non-exempt assets to pay creditors.

 You may make too much money to qualify for Chapter 7.
 If your average gross income for the six (6) months before the month of the bankruptcy filing is too high for your household size, you may not qualify for Chapter 7.
 Instead, you may have to file a Chapter 13 bankruptcy.
 Chapter 13 under this scenario would require you to make monthly payments to the trustee for sixty (60) months.